McMaster Innovation Park – The Glass Warehouse & Building 606

 In 2019, integrated design firm mcCallumSather, began working with McMaster Innovation Park to conduct a feasibility study on the vision for this 350,000 SF historic adaptive re-use project.
 The study intended to evaluate the options of this culturally important building and determine the implications of a retrofit of this structure to house commercial scale science and technology, in addition to multiple collaborative and social uses.

 Building 606 is a reinforced concrete-framed structure with four ﬂoors and a roof slab, the space is vast and ﬂooded with natural light.
 The concrete columns and perimeter beams are exposed, with bands of windows and brick masonry inﬁll in the bays.
 The Glass Warehouse extends to the North of Building 606.
 The structure is comprised of four main bays, each aligned in a North-South axis.
 Each bay is framed with steel columns supporting impressive roof trusses that spans the full width of each bay.

 McMaster Innovation Park recently released plans for their campus Master Plan which at full build-out will encompass 2.5 million square feet of purpose-built facilities dedicated to innovation, commercialization, and entrepreneurship.
 Read more on our project page.

-Architecture, Conservation + Heritage, Laboratory Consultation, Mechanical Engineering
+Architecture, Conservation + Heritage, Laboratory Consultation, Master Planning, Mechanical Engineering

 Partners & sub consultants